 Giuseppe Verdi was one of the leading composers of his period, another was Richard Wagner.
 Both had a great influence on the music and culture of the 19th century but never spoke a nice word about each other, even though they never actually met.
 Verdi once even said that Wagner “invariably chooses, unnecessarily, the untrodden path, attempting to fly where a rational person would walk with better results“.
 And when Verdi’s Requiem was played, Wagner only commented that “it would be best not to say anything“.
 Verdi’s last opera was ‘Falstaff‘ and succeeded internationally and in the following period he published further, but smaller pieces.

 After Verdi’s death, several works were re-interpreted, which kept the composer legend alive until this day.
-At yovisto, you may enjoy Verdi’s famous Messa di Requiem, recorded in 1970 in Rome with Luciano Pavarotti as tenor.
+At yovisto academic video search, you may enjoy Verdi’s famous Messa di Requiem, recorded in 1970 in Rome with Luciano Pavarotti as tenor.

 References and Further Reading:

 - Giuseppe Verdi: a model of integrity at The Telegraph

 - Giuseppe Verdi at Classical Archives

 - Richard Wagner – Genius and Megalomania, SciHi Blog